sudhamsugurijala/friday/README.md

-# friday
+# Penote
-Friday is a personal job application assistant
+Penote is a personal note for managing your tasks